attractivechaos/kann/doc/02dev.md

 (FFT).
 [NNPACK][nnpack] gives an efficient CPU-only implementation.

 KANN uses direct computation with an optimized inner loop.
-On a machine we use, it is eight times faster than a naive implementation, but 80% slower than a CPU-only Theano implementation which is based on matrix product.
+On a machine we use, it is eight times faster than a naive implementation, but about twice as slow as a CPU-only Theano implementation which is based on matrix product.
 KANN provides a reasonbly fast, though not very fast, implementation that is still simple and does not require a lot of working space.